awsdocs/amazon-ec2-user-guide/doc_source/ebs-accessing-snapshot.md

 ### Checksum<a name="ebsapi-checksum"></a>

 A checksum is a small\-sized datum derived from a block of data for the purpose of detecting errors that were introduced during its transmission or storage\.
 The EBS direct APIs use checksums to validate data integrity\.
 When you read data from an EBS snapshot, the service provides Base64\-encoded SHA256 checksums for each block of data transmitted, which you can use for validation\.
 When you write data to an EBS snapshot, you must provide a Base64 encoded SHA256 checksum for each block of data transmitted\.
 The service validates the data received using the checksum provided\.
-For more information, see [Using checksums](#ebsapis-using-checksums) later in this guide\.
+For more information, see [Use checksums](#ebsapis-using-checksums) later in this guide\.

 ### Encryption<a name="ebsapi-encryption"></a>

 Encryption protects your data by converting it into unreadable code that can be deciphered only by people who have access to the key used to encrypt it\.
 You can use the EBS direct APIs to read and write encrypted snapshots, but there are some limitations\.
-For more information, see [Using encryption](#ebsapis-using-encryption) later in this guide\.
+For more information, see [Use encryption](#ebsapis-using-encryption) later in this guide\.

 ### API actions<a name="ebsapi-actions"></a>